Did you know that you can have a positive impact on the world and enjoy fine chocolate?

-Join us on a journey to discover fine-flavor cacao and spices, beautiful but endangered forest and wildlife, farmer communities, and a few dedicated organizations and companies trying to make a change in Madagascar!
+Join us on a journey to discover fine-flavor cacao and spices, beautiful but endangered forest and wildlife, farmer communities, and a few dedicated organizations and companies trying to make a change!

 Madagascar is an island nation off the Southeast coast of the African continent in the Indian Ocean.
 At 144 million acres, it’s almost the size of Texas.
 Madagascar is unique for its incredible biodiversity.
-The island harbors lush rain forests, tropical dry forests, plateaus, and deserts.
-Its more than 3,000 miles of coastline and over 250 islands are home to some of the world’s largest coral reef systems and most extensive mangrove areas in the Western Indian Ocean.
+The island harbors lush rainforests, tropical dry forests, plateaus, and deserts.
+It’s more than 3,000 miles of coastline, and over 250 islands are home to some of the world’s largest coral reef systems and the most extensive mangrove areas in the Western Indian Ocean.
 Approximately 95 percent of Madagascar’s reptiles, 89 percent of its plant life, and 92 percent of its mammals exist nowhere else on earth.

 Madagascar’s climate favors the growth of an heirloom variety of cacao known as criollo, which accounts for less than three percent of the world’s chocolate supply and is prized for its fruit-forward flavor.
 This rare crop has attracted the interest of fine chocolate companies in the United States and Europe.

 Madagascar’s incredible biodiversity is slowly disappearing as communities resort to destructive farming practices to cultivate their land.
 With already high rates of deforestation, poverty, and malnutrition, the island nation of Madagascar has an urgent need for holistic, innovative solutions.
 This is where you come in!
 Through purchasing and consuming sustainable fine chocolate, you help improve the livelihoods of many Malagasy farmers and contribute to biodiversity maintenance.
 Currently, Madagascar faces many problems: